So, you’re spending three days in London. That’s brilliant.

 Day Two:

 Londoners love their brunch.
 It’s the greatest meal of the day!
-If your three days in London fall on the weekend, brunching is especially necessary.
+If your 3 days in London fall on the weekend, brunching is especially necessary.

 Friends of Ours is our top choice for brunch in London because everything they serve is delicious (times 1,000), thoughtful, fresh, and plated to impress.